isabelle-galleberg/IT2810-KommuneAdvisor/README.md

 ## 💾Backend

+### MongoDB
+TODO: implementasjon.
 MongoDB is a document database.

-### MongoDB

 ### GraphQL
+TODO: implementasjon.
 We used GraphQL for the backend.

 ## 🧪Testing

 ### Jest
-We have used the testing framework Jest for some unit tests, using its built-in functions.
+We have used the testing framework Jest to create unit tests, using its built-in functions.
 One of the tests that were performed is to check whether the app crashes on render, by testing the `App` component.
 In addition, we have tested user interaction for the search input field.
 The service function `getRatingDescription` has also been tested, which is used to display the correct description of selected amount of stars.
 Snapshot tests are useful when wanting to make sure that the UI does not change unexpectedly.
 The tests generate a json version of a component, to check if this matches an earlier representation.
 We created snapshot tests for the `KommuneCard` and `ReviewCard` components with use of the react-test-renderer, to ensure that they rendered as expected with data.

 ### Cypress
+TODO

 ## 🚀Git guidelines and code quality

-We have used formatting tools Prettier and ESLint to ensure a common coding style and good code quality.
+We have used the formatting tool Prettier and linter ESLint to ensure a common coding style and good code quality.

 All development tasks are documented in a issue with appropriate labels.
 After assigning yourself to an issue, the issue should be solved in its own branch.
 We have disabled pushing to main branch, such that the only way to add code is though merge requests.
 When merging with main branch, the commits should be squashed.